jon-be180/nik-salon/README.md

 # pre-live TODO

-edit the image of peinados as it includes marelins face and a coke bottle balayage image needs to be replaced, need marelin or gaby to help as i dont have content services page has missing images and no intro text better page titles schema.org business markup - https://schema.org/BeautySalon - added localbusiness from the genrator but not added for the other services or blog articles - https://technicalseo.com/tools/schema-markup-generator/ blog listing page lacks h1, title and meta tags - add a block of text to explain what the page is for blog section needs content and images fully use spanish ensure images are on content pages beter mobile responsive designs, tablet, portrait, landscape etc add AI content to each service
+balayage image needs to be replaced, need marelin or gaby to help as i dont have content

-1 last services picture needed, for balayage (hair color gradient) CTA on each searvice page needs to work smoothly, make into a component - i think i have changed the css enough to make this easy
+blog listing page lacks h1, title and meta tags, each listing item isnt well designed need a few blog articles before releasing fully use spanish on the website, service articles, about and blog articles ensure images are on service/blog pages to make them more interesting to read beter mobile responsive designs, tablet, portrait, landscape etc CTA on each searvice page needs to work smoothly, make into a component - i think i have changed the css enough to make this easy

 # After First Live Release TODO

-sitemap.xml 301 rediect in cloudflare to sitemap-index.xml
-confirm working google analytics facebook key - need marelin to login to the business facebook account google map api key - need marelin and her business card
+setup webmaster tools - marelin test sitemap can be found on google analytics and google webmaster tools confirm working google analytics facebook key - need marelin to login to the business facebook account google map api key - need marelin and her business card